akhmdrdlo/JejakBatik-Capstone/README.md

 # Cloud Computing
 ### Design Infrastructure Cloud
+Our Cloud Architecture used are explain below :
+VM Instance as our main Virtual Machine to run nearly the entire application.
+Also preserving the VM disk for our Databases.
+App Engine to support the main VM, displaying the web pages of some of our features.
+Cloud Storage to store all of the images data.
+Firestore to store the recent scan histories for each user that’s already registered into our app.
 <img src="https://github.com/user-attachments/assets/feaea9df-c4af-4e06-bfe7-c713f7f9957e" style="width:700px"> <br>
 # Machine Learning
 ### Model Architecture
+We enhanced the power of the pre-trained EfficientNet B0 model by integrating it with a custom architecture tailored to our specific dataset and objectives.
+EfficientNetB0 serves as the backbone, while our custom layers balance between the generalization strength of pre-trained features and the adaptability of custom layers, improving classification accuracy and reducing overfitting.

 | Layer (type) | Output Shape | Param # |
 |---|---|---|